Lovingkindness Meditation – A Daily Script

 Go deeper into lovingkindness

 See our sister article Getting Started with Metta Meditation for a bit of background and an intro to research on lovingkindness meditation.
-Or to really jump in see our advanced meditation course on lovingkindness meditation.
+Or check out our article with specifics for tonglen practice – sending and taking.
+To really jump in see our advanced meditation course on lovingkindness meditation.

 Renowned British meditation teacher and scholar Lama Jampa Thaye explains the importance of lovingkindness and how to relate to it in some of his accessible and illuminating Mind Talks.
 Here’s his teaching on Contemplating Lovingkindness.